NickHeiner/decomissioned-fitbit-export/README.md

 ### Deployment
 This site is deployed to Microsoft Azure.
 Be aware of [the node_modules issue](http://stackoverflow.com/questions/37090522/force-node-modules-to-be-reinstalled) when deploying, since that can create inconsistency between local and deployed development.

+## v2
+I'm redoing this with a new approach.

+### Development
+The sensitive terraform files are encrypted with git-crypt, and I have the only key to unlock them.
+If you want to run your own instance of this project, you'll need to delete those `.tfstate` files, point Terraform to your own AWS account, and recreate the state.